Skip to main content

 As 2024 began, expectations for six Fed rate cuts have dwindled to three, with doubts emerging about any cuts materializing.
 This shift reflects the economy's resilience and the persistence of "sticky" inflation.
 The Fed's delicate balancing act persists cutting rates prematurely risks reigniting inflation, while prolonged high rates may trigger a recession.
 We maintain our forecast that inflation is not yet sustainably on the path to 2 percent.
 Consequently, the Fed is likely to maintain elevated interest rates, which could gradually erode the strength of U.S. consumers and corporations.
 Combined with indicators suggesting a later stage in the economic cycle, we foresee continued recession risks for the U.S. economy throughout 2024.

 Although equity markets typically mirror economic trends, the market's divergence is notable, largely driven by the dominance of the 'Magnificent 7' mega-cap tech stocks, now comprising nearly a third of the total index.
 While these stocks have soared, their overvaluation raises sustainability concerns.
-Historical analysis indicates that top S&P500 companies have underperformed an equal-weighted basket of the same index
+Historical analysis indicates that top S&P500 companies have underperformed an equal-weighted basket of the same index over the last 65 years.
+This reiterates the point that what has worked, doesn’t always continue to work over the intermediate to long term.

 Diversifying across the ‘other’ S&P500 companies, mid & small caps, and international markets offer substantial opportunities, given current valuations.
 Additionally, fixed income investments present enticing opportunities, boasting yields unseen in decades, particularly in anticipation of the Fed's rate cuts.